mlarocca/mlarocca.github.com/_posts/2014-01-22-pathsjs_ractive.markdown

   </svg>
 {% endhighlight %}

 If you know D3, Raphael, or other similar SVG libraries, this might look a bit odd, since you are probably used to create SVG nodes from JavaScript.
-Here, instead, thanks to reactive programming, we take a different direction, creating the chart inside the html file; this enables us to better separate data from the structure of the charts, in the same way discussed above for HTML.
+Here, instead, thanks to reactive programming, we take a different direction, creating the chart inside the html file; this enables us to better separate data from the structure of the charts, in the same way discussed above for _HTML_.

 ##Paths.js